Gerald Lloyd-Verney: Military career

 Verney was commissioned into the Grenadier Guards in 1919.
 He became Aide-de-camp to the Governor of South Australia in 1928 and then, after attending the Staff College, Camberley from 1938 to 1939, transferred to the Irish Guards in 1939.

-Major General Gerald Lloyd-Verney, GOC 7th Armoured Division, enters Ghent in his Staghound armoured car, 8 September 1944.

 Verney served in the Second World War as instructor at the Staff College in 1940 before becoming Commanding Officer of the 2nd Battalion Irish Guards during its conversion to tanks in the United Kingdom later that year.
 He was appointed commander of the 32nd Guards Brigade in the United Kingdom in 1942, commander of the 6th Guards Tank Brigade in the United Kingdom (before being deployed to Normandy) in January 1943 and General Officer Commanding 7th Armoured Division in North West Europe in August 1944.
 He was personally appointed by Bernard Montgomery to the 7th Armoured Division.
 He went on to be commander of the 1st Guards Brigade in Italy and Austria from 1944 to 1945 when he became Military Commander in Vienna.
 His last appointment was as General Officer Commanding 56th (London) Armoured Division in 1946 before retiring in 1948.